 - Community service hours

 - Additional rules added to your probation terms

 - Mandatory rehabilitation programs

 - Payment of restitution to the victims of your crime

 If the offense is severe, the judge may choose to revoke the probation and order you to complete the remainder of your prison term.

 How Having a Probation Violation Helps

 People often find that they’ve unintentionally broken the conditions of their probation.
 Unavoidable situations can result in missed appointments.

-If you find that your probation has been revoked, get in touch with a reputable Ocala probation violation lawyer to represent your case in court.
-The attorneys at Smith & Eulo have handled hundreds of similar cases in over 20 years of working in Ocala.
+If you find that your probation has been revoked, get in touch with us right now, our lawyers have been practicing in Marion county and Ocala, FL for many, many years and they will be able to represent your case in court.
+The attorneys here at Smith & Eulo have handled hundreds of similar cases in over 20 years of working in Florida.
 Rely on them for valuable advice.
 They will create a strong defense that could win back your freedom.